Bosch

 Heating Overshoot / Poor Temperature Control

-Heating runs but thermostat overshoots setpoint and room becomes too warm before shutting off.
+Heating runs, but the thermostat overshoots the setpoint, and the room becomes too warm before shutting off.

 Advertisements